Team-SafetyWare/safetyware-api/README.md

 ### Publish the API

-This will deploy the API to the specified environment.
-It will be publicly acessable.
+1. Publish the API to the specified environment.
+It will be publicly accessible.
    ```
    .\script\Publish.ps1 -Org cap -App sw -Env dev
    ```
     - You can pick something other than `dev` as the environment name, such as your name, to avoid name conflicts.

 ### Unpublish the API

-This will undeploy the API and delete all cloud resources.
+1. Unpublish the API and delete all cloud resources.
    ```
    .\script\Unpublish.ps1 -Org cap -App sw -Env dev
    ```